Munich economy - key data

 For years, Munich's unemployment rate has been the lowest compared to Germany's other major cities with a population of more than 600,000.
 In absolute terms, this meant an average jobless number of nearly 40,500 persons for the Munich Employment Agency's catchment area in 2017 – an unemployment rate of just 3.5 percent and the lowest figure in 20 years.

 Real estate market

-Data from Colliers International put office space turnover in Munich at 780,300 m² in 2016.
-This figure marks a year-on-year gain of 3,1%.
-All of Germany's other six key office locations – Berlin, Düsseldorf, Frankfurt/Main, Hamburg, Cologne and Stuttgart – likewise experienced positive development again and saw vacancy rates decline in 2016.
+Data from Colliers International put office space turnover in Munich at 780,300 m² in 2017, that was 26.1 percent more than the year before.
+Nearly all of Germany's other key office locations – Berlin, Hamburg, Düsseldorf, Frankfurt/Main, Cologne and Stuttgart – likewise experienced positive development again and saw vacancy rates decline in 2017.
 Munich's vacancy rate fell from 3.0 percent in the previous year to 2.4 percent.